Pedrexus/dotfiles/README.md

 ## Troubleshooting

-### `mask install-global-dependencies` fails due to Python version
+### `mask install` fails due to Python version

-If you encounter issues with `mask install-global-dependencies` on systems with older Python versions (e.g., Python 3.9), it might be due to `tomllib` not being available.
+If you encounter issues with `mask install` on systems with older Python versions (e.g., Python 3.9), it might be due to `tomllib` not being available.
 You can resolve this by installing a compatible Python version globally via `pixi`:

 ```bash
 pixi global install python